-8.1 Parental Role It is the responsibility of the parents to ensure that the child is well enough to attend the setting.
+8.1 It is the responsibility of the parents to ensure that the child is well enough to attend Torphins Playgroup.
 The parent will inform staff of any medication that is currently being administered.
-Parents will also inform the setting if the child has received the medication at home, when it was administered and how much was given to ensure the correct dosage instructions are being followed.
+Parents will also inform the Playgroup if the child has received the medication at home, when it was administered and how much was given to ensure the correct dosage instructions are being followed.

-Parents will be required to complete (and regularly update) a Parental Medication Permission Form (Appendix 1) giving permission for staff to administer the medication.
+Parents will be required to complete (and regularly update) a Parental Medication Permission Form giving permission for staff to administer the medication.
 A new form will be completed for each new medication required by the child.
 Parents will be asked to sign and acknowledge the medication given to their child each day.
-Parents will inform the setting if the child stops taking medication.
+Parents will inform the Playgroup if the child stops taking medication.

-- 8.2 Staff Role Staff will ensure that they have the required written permission from the parent for the setting to administer the medication (Appendix 1).
-Each time a staff member administers medication to a child, an Administration of Medication form (Appendix 2) will be completed and signed.
+8.2 Staff will ensure that they have the required written permission from the parent for the setting to administer the medication.
+Each time a staff member administers medication to a child, an Administration of Medication form will be completed and signed.
 A second member of staff will witness the administering of the medication and then countersign the form once the medication has been given.
-Staff will need to complete the Administration of Medication Form each time medication is given, noting the date, time and dosage. - 8.3 Settings must risk-assess the number of trained personnel who must be present to deal with medicinal needs.
-It is up to staff within the setting to ensure that all spoons, syringes, spacers for inhalers etc. are labelled, stored with the child's medication, and cleaned appropriately after use.
-Infection control issues in terms of applying creams, eye drops etc. need to be considered. - 8.4 Staff will ensure children's individual care and support is consistent and stable by working together with families in a way that is well coordinated for consistency and continuity of their child's care needs.
-A named member of staff (usually the manager) will ensure that all other staff and volunteers know who is responsible for the medication of children with particular needs.
+Staff will need to complete the Administration of Medication Form each time medication is given, noting the date, time and dosage.

+8.3 It is up to staff to ensure that all spoons, syringes, spacers for inhalers etc. are labelled, stored with the child's medication, and cleaned appropriately after use.
+Infection control issues in terms of applying creams, eye drops etc. need to be considered.

+8.4 Staff will ensure children's individual care and support is consistent and stable by working together with families in a way that is well coordinated for consistency and continuity of their child's care needs.
+The Manager and Lead Practitioner will ensure that all other staff and volunteers know who is responsible for the medication of children with particular needs.
 Staff will ensure the parent signs the form daily to acknowledge the medication given to the child.
 Parental consent should be time limited depending on the condition.